mshelll/personal-home/content/_index.md

----
-# title: "First Last"
----
+I believe in making the world an easier place to live.
+Every day I am overwhelmed by the power of code and how it lets humans collaborate

+I discovered programming in 2006, right after getting a personal computer.
+Soon I realized the only subject that interests me in academia is computer science.
+Ever since I have used my honest expression of code to build software that is easy to use.

+My professional experience range across multiple domains like automotive infotainment, network function virtualization cybersecurity.
+I started my career hacking embedded systems and gradually transitioned to distributed systems.

+Sometimes I bang my head against a [leetcode](https://leetcode.com/mba4cob/) problem.
+I used to maintain a [blog](https://linuxdrug.wordpress.com/) while exploring the world of open source through Linux.

 I am a software developer.
 I read, write code as a hobby.
 I am fortunate enough to make a living out of it as well.

-I discovered programming in 2006, right after getting a personal computer.
-Starting with Java the Object Oriented style attracted me initially to programming.
-That soon transferred to C++ and I often get overwhelmed by its complexity.
-These days I mostly write programs in Go, Python

-My professional experience range across multiple domains like automotive infotainment, energy management, network function virtualization and cybersecurity.
-I started my career hacking embeded systems and gradually transitioned to distributed systems which was something I always wanted to work on.

-Somewhere in my early twenties I developed preferences for certain aesthetics and adopted highly opinionated paradigms for my daily tasks.
-I used to maintain a [blog](https://linuxdrug.wordpress.com/) when I explored the world of open source through Linux.